-Telecom equipment maker Alcatel is teaming up with Amdocs, a maker of software that handles billing and service provisioning, to help telcos speed up the introduction of Internet protocol-based TV services.
+Telecom equipment maker Alcatel is teaming up with Amdocs, a maker of software that handles billing and service provisioning, to help telcos speed up the introduction of Internet protocol-based TV.

 Earlier this year, Amdocs signed a similar agreement with Microsoft, another IPTV supplier and a close partner of Alcatel.
 Those companies also plan to engage in joint sales and marketing efforts, and they’ve begun development of an interoperability lab that will simulate real-world production environments.
 Alcatel, Amdocs and Microsoft have already worked on several accounts together including SBC Communications’ Project LightSpeed.

-Because of their existing investments, Gary Arlen, president of Arlen Communications in Bethesda, MD, told Wired that it could be a decade or more before the cable industry widely adopts IP-based video delivery.
-But as telephone companies look to launch IPTV in various markets by next year, cable operators may eventually have no choice but to upgrade their networks again.
+Because of their existing investments, Gary Arlen, president of Arlen Communications in Bethesda, Maryland, told Wired that it could be a decade or more before the cable industry widely adopts IP-based video delivery.
+But as telephone companies look to launch IPTV in various markets by next year, cable operators may eventually have no choice but to upgrade their networks all over again.